-- 2.1 A copy of the proposed Development Plan Scheme 2015 is attached as Appendix 1.
-In summary it: - explains the Development Plan framework for the area, and how it is evolving; - explains the key stages in preparing a Local Development Plan; - sets out the intended programme for completing our first Local Development Plan (LDP1), and the associated Supplementary Guidance, and the process of preparing its review (LDP2); and - explains how the Council will involve people and agencies at each stage in the preparation of LDP2 (participation statement). - 2.2 Section 3 of the Development Plan Scheme confirms that LDP1 is expected to replace the existing Falkirk Council Structure Plan and Local Plan in June 2015.
-Reference is also made to the suite of supplementary guidance, which is being prepared to accompany LDP1, and will provide additional detailed guidance and interpretation on certain key policies of the plan.
-Consideration is already being given to the preparation of LDP2.
-This is because planning authorities are required to replace their plans every 5 years, and experience shows that it can take 4-5 years to take a plan through from inception to adoption.
+- 2.1 A copy of the proposed Development Plan Scheme 2016 is attached as Appendix 1.
+In summary it: - explains the development plan framework for the area, and how it is evolving; - explains the key stages in preparing a local development plan; - sets out the intended programme for preparing LDP2, and the remaining Supplementary Guidance associated with LDP1; - describes the progress made to date on LDP2; and - explains how the Council will involve people and agencies at each stage in the preparation of LDP2 (participation statement). - 2.2 Section 3 of the Development Plan Scheme confirms that LDP1 was adopted in July 2015, and is now the operative Development Plan for the area.
+Reference is also made to the suite of Supplementary Guidance, which is being prepared to accompany LDP1, and will provide additional detailed guidance and interpretation on certain key policies of the plan.
+Of the 17 Supplementary Guidance Notes, 13 have been approved by the Scottish Government, a further one has been finalised by the Executive and has been referred to the Scottish Government, and the remaining three are being prepared.
+Meanwhile, work on LDP2 has been commenced in order to ensure that LDP1 will be replaced within the required 5 year timespan. - 2.3 Section 4 of the Development Plan Scheme identifies and explains the six main stages in the Local Development Plan process.